Andr0id88/andr0id88.github.io/_posts/2024-02-25-container-wrapper-script.md

   - podman
   - fzf
 last_modified_at: 2024-02-25
----

-## Introduction

-#### Importance and Utility
-This script, like many others I have developed, is designed to enhance efficiency and save time.
-It provides a streamlined method for managing container lifecycles directly from the Command Line Interface (CLI) with minimal effort.

-The script facilitates comprehensive control over various aspects of container management, including creation, deletion, purging, and executing operations within containers.
-Additionally, it features built-in support for port and name incrementation for basic service containers, facilitating simultaneous operation of multiple instances, such as multiple NGINX, without port or name conflicts.
-It supports the deployment of various containers, including NGINX, MySQL, MongoDB, MariaDB, and HTTPD, Portainer, with few keystrokes and without the need for CLI commands.

-## Preview
+intro:
-Here are some pictures that illustrate how some of the features looks like in action, the script itself is quite self explanatory.
+  - excerpt: "Here are some pictures that illustrate how some of the features looks like in action, the script itself is quite self explanatory."

 feature_row:
   - image_path: assets/images/delete-containers3.png
     title: "Multi select"